 Hedge funds, pension funds and endowments, investment banks, exchanges and other capital market participants are increasingly active in the reinsurance market and the market for related risk.
 We expect competition from, or funded by, these sources to continue to increase.
 In addition, we continue to anticipate further, and perhaps accelerating, growth in financial products offered to the insurance market such as exchange traded catastrophe options, insurance-linked securities, unrated privately held reinsurance companies providing collateralized reinsurance, catastrophe-linked derivative agreements and other financial products, intended to compete with traditional reinsurance.
 We believe that competition in the markets we serve from products such as these has increased and will increase further in the future.
 It is possible that these changing dynamics will meaningfully impact the markets in which we participate, possibly adversely.
-Many of these competitors may attempt to replicate all or part of our business model and provide further competition in the markets in which we participate.
+Many of these competitors or their financial backers have greater financial, marketing and management resources than we do.
+Further, we believe new entrants or existing competitors may attempt to replicate all or part of our business model and provide further competition in the markets in which we participate.
 In addition, the tax policies of the countries where our customers operate, as well as government sponsored or backed catastrophe funds, affect demand for reinsurance, sometimes significantly.
 Moreover, explicitly or implicitly government-backed entities increasingly represent competition for the coverages that we provide directly, or for the business of our customers, reducing the potential amount of third party private protection our clients might need or desire.
 We are unable to predict the extent to which the foregoing or other new, proposed or potential initiatives may affect the demand for our products or the risks for which we seek to provide coverage.